opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !!! tip
     **Preventing Incorrect GeoPackage Synchronization**

-    QFieldSync might suggest uploading a GeoPackage file even if you haven't edited it in QGIS.
+    QFieldSync might suggest uploading a GeoPackage file despite of you not making any changes in QGIS.
     This happens because QGIS creates temporary files (`.gpkg-shm` and `.gpkg-wal`) when you open a GeoPackage, which updates the file's modification time.
     QFieldSync then thinks the desktop version is newer and needs to be synchronized.
+Often this can lead to that edits done in the field are overwritten.

     *Solution*